desyrani/automated-employee-leave-plan/README.md

 **Overview**

-This repository contains the codebase and tools for managing employee leave plans efficiently.
-The system automates leave tracking, planning, and reporting while integrating with tools like Google Sheets and Google Apps Script to ensure seamless operation.
-The repository is divided into three key components: Code, Table, and UI.
+The Employee Leave Plan repository provides a streamlined solution for managing and tracking employee leave data using Google Apps Script and Google Sheets.
+It is designed to integrate leave planning with real-time updates and custom functionalities, making it easier for organizations to manage leave requests, quotas, and balances.

 **Key Features**

+- Integration with Google Sheets: Automates leave management workflows directly within Google Sheets.
-- Leave Management Automation: Tracks leave quotas, usage, and balances automatically.
+- Custom Leave Tracking: Tracks leave quotas, used leave, and remaining leave dynamically.
-- Dynamic Table Integration: Synchronizes leave data across multiple sheets for easy access.
-- Interactive UI: Provides user-friendly menus and tools to simplify leave management.
+- Interactive User Interface: Provides a user-friendly interface for leave management and planning.
+- Real-Time Synchronization: Updates and calculates leave balances in real time.

 **Repository Structure**

 **1. Code**

-This folder contains the main logic and scripts for automating the leave planning process.
+This file contains the core logic for the leave management system, including:

+- Scripts for calculating leave quotas and balances.
+- Functions for syncing data between Google Sheets and the Apps Script backend.
+- Automated processes to handle requests, approvals, and updates.

 **Key Features:**

-- Calculate leave entitlements, used leave, and remaining leave dynamically.
-- Synchronize leave data with external files or sheets.
-- Exclude public holidays and special leave types (e.g., unpaid leave, collective leave).

-**Functions Included:**

-- Leave quota updates.
+- Leave balance calculations based on quotas and usage.
-- Integration with attendance tracking systems.
+- Integration with leave policies (e.g., public holidays, collective leave).
-- Automation of leave balance calculations.

 **2. Table**

-This folder contains preconfigured Google Sheets templates or examples for managing leave data.
+This file includes the Google Sheets templates used for managing leave data.
+The templates contain structured columns such as:

-**Key Columns:**

-- Employee Details: Name, Position, Join Date.
+- Employee Information: Name, Position, Join Date, Email.
+- Leave Quotas: Annual leave, special leave, unpaid leave.
-- Leave Records: Leave Quota, Used Leave, Remaining Leave.
+- Leave Balances: Leave entitlement, used leave, and remaining leave.
-- Leave Types: Annual Leave (Cuti Tahunan), Replacement Leave (Cuti Pengganti), Unpaid Leave (Cuti Tidak Berbayar).

-**Use Case:**

-- Import and customize these templates to match your organization’s requirements.
-- Track leave balances dynamically using the linked scripts.
+- Logs: Tracks leave applications and approvals.

 **3. UI**

-This folder includes scripts for the user interface, providing an interactive way to manage leave plans.
+This file holds scripts for the user interface, designed to improve the experience of interacting with the leave plan system.

 **Features:**

-- Custom menus in Google Sheets for managing leave plans.
+- Custom menus in Google Sheets for leave management actions.
+- Leave request submission and approval workflows.
-- Real-time search functionality to find specific employee leave details.
+- Search functionality to find leave details for specific employees.
-- Tools for generating leave reports and summaries.
+- Real-time status updates for leave applications.